heroku/boomerang/README.md

 [Many](https://github.com/heroku/heroku-nav)
 [previous](https://github.com/heroku/fuji)
-[solutions](https://github.com/heroku/fuji-sherpa) have appeared and are in use today, but their complexity, ruby-language specificity, and general inflexibility of these tools has hindered their adoption and maintenance.
+[solutions](https://github.com/heroku/fuji-sherpa) have appeared and are in use today, but the complexity, ruby-language specificity, and general inflexibility of these tools has hindered their adoption and maintenance.